Our experts share tips and strategies to help you build a robust ROI in PR and marketing

 How are we measuring PR ROI?

-Here are some of the factors that people use to measure ROI in their PR campaigns.
+Here are some factors people use to measure ROI in their PR campaigns.

 Social Media Posts

-Social media PR is key when it comes to creating a buzz around your startup.
+Social media PR is key when creating a buzz around your startup.

 In addition to being key to any PR campaign, social media platforms give startups:

 Social media is a great place to build an online presence for your brand.
-Given the amount of time people spend on social media each day, these platforms provide a valuable opportunity to engage directly with your target audience.
+These platforms provide a valuable opportunity to engage directly with your target audience.
 By building relationships with potential clients online, you can convert more leads into paying customers and generate a sense of brand loyalty.
-Furthermore, engaging directly with the people you’re selling products to will help you identify their needs.
-Once you understand what these people need, you can develop products that meet their needs better.
+Engaging directly with your audience will help you identify their needs.

 How do we measure the ROI of social media posts?